Sustainability

 Fish Escapes

 We build strategies that allow us to control the externalities of the climate and predation, which despite being unpredictable, can generate unwanted situations, such as fish escapes, a critical indicator for aquaculture.
+In 2024, we were faced with an incident that caused the escape of 10,692 fish due to an error that originated at our Traiguén farming center.

 Lethal interactions